jspecify/jspecify/docs/spec.md

     extend these particular rules to operate on augmented types.
 The answer has two parts:

-    -   The first part applies only to the nullness operator *"of the type."*
-        [As always](#augmented-type), this means the nullness operator of the type component that is the entire type.
+    -   The first part of the answer applies only to the nullness operator *"of the type."* ([As always](#augmented-type), this means the nullness operator of the type component that is the entire type.)

-        No matter what nullness operator the input augmented type has, the rules still apply, and they still produce the same direct supertypes.
-Thanks to that rule, the nullness operator of any *produced supertype* is never read by the subtyping rules, so any nullness operator is valid for it, too.
+        And the first part of the answer is: No matter what nullness operator the input augmented type has, the rules still apply, and they still produce the same direct supertypes.

+        > Thanks to that rule, the nullness operator of any *output* type is
+        > never read by the subtyping rules.

+        So, when computing output types, tools may produce them with *any* nullness operator.

         > Essentially, this rule says that the top-level types do no matter:
         > They have already been checked by the [nullness subtyping] check.